On This Page:

 Overview of the situation

-In Ohio currently, people with developmental disabilities (e.g. Down Syndrome, autism, cerebral palsy, intellectual disabilities, or other chronic mental or physical impairments that on a long-term basis affect their ability to function self-sufficiently) have two options when they apply for services: receiving them in an Intermediate Care Facility (ICF) or in their homes and communities.
-The state of Ohio offers immediate placement in institutions, but years-long waits for home- and community-based services—often more than 13 years.
+In Ohio currently, people with developmental disabilities (e.g. Down Syndrome, autism, cerebral palsy, intellectual disabilities, or other chronic mental or physical impairments that on a long-term basis affect their ability to function self-sufficiently) have two residential options when they apply for services: receiving them in an Intermediate Care Facility (ICF) or in their homes and communities.
+The state of Ohio offers immediate placement in institutions, but years-long waits for home- and community-based services.

 Overview of Ball v.
 Kasich

 Under the Americans with Disabilities Act, individuals with developmental disabilities are entitled to receive state-funded care in an “integrated setting”: living, learning and working in and among their community.
 By forcing those who want community-based services to wait for years, the state of Ohio effectively denies them the assistance they need.

 In 2016, Disability Rights Ohio (DRO), along with its partners, brought suit on behalf of six individuals and the Ability Center of Greater Toledo against Ohio state officials, including the governor, for failure to comply with the ADA.
 DRO sought to make the lawsuit a class action suit, enabling us to defend the rights of all Ohioans with developmental disabilities who are interested in living in the community but instead are institutionalized or at risk of being institutionalized.

 After the lawsuit was filed on March 31, 2016, the state defendants argued that the case against them should be dismissed.
 On March 23, 2017, Chief Judge Edmund A. Sargus, Jr., rejected the state defendants’ arguments and allowed the lawsuit to continue.
 On March 30, 2018, the judge certified a class of: